jaimindarji88/PokemonTCG-gui/README.md

 ## Design Decisions

-Decided not to use [create-react-app](https://github.com/facebook/create-react-app), as I believe adding to the webpack configuration as needed is much better in the long run for maintenance concerns, and overall less complexity if you ever need to eject the create-react-app to add more custom configuration.
+Decided not to use [create-react-app](https://github.com/facebook/create-react-app), as I believe adding to the webpack configuration as needed is better in the long run for maintenance concerns, and overall less complexity, as when a more customized webpack config requires you to eject your create-react-app.

 I decided to use [Bulma](https://github.com/jgthms/bulma) as my CSS library.
 This allowed me to focus completly on creating the React app and able to use the different styles from Bulma for both mobile and web.